-The Faculty Development and Instructional Design Center does not require graduate assistants to attend TAO.
-However, participating in TAO may be required by some departments on campus.
+The Faculty Development and Instructional Design Center does not require graduate assistants to attend the Teaching Assistant Orientation.
+However, participating in the orientation may be required by some departments on campus.
 Check with your department about participation requirements.

-While we strive to ensure that TAO is relevant and up-to-date, the majority of the content remains the same each year.
-Returning graduate assistants are welcome to attend TAO again, but may find that the content is similar to the previous TAO they attended.
+While we strive to ensure that the Teaching Assistant Orientation is relevant and up-to-date, the majority of the content remains the same each year.
+Returning graduate assistants are welcome to attend the orientation again, but may find that the content is similar to the previous orientation they attended.

 We understand that the week before classes is busy for many graduate assistants.
-We encourage you to attend as much of TAO as possible, but you may leave if necessary.
+We encourage you to attend as much of the Teaching Assistant Orientation as possible, but you may leave if necessary.
 However, please note that certificates of participation are only awarded for attending the entire day.
 Also, if you attend only part of the day, that will be reported to your department.

-If TAO presenters make their handouts and presentation materials electronically available for posting them online, we will make them available on our website after the TAO is over.
+If the Teaching Assistant Orientation presenters make their handouts and presentation materials electronically available for posting them online, we will make them available on our website after the orientation is over.
 There are a few tutorials that present some of the information.
 See Overview of Teaching and Related Responsibilities, Promoting and Maintaining Classroom Civility, and Recognizing and Assisting Students in Emotional Distress.

-Yes, attendance at TAO is mandatory to receive the Graduate Teaching Certificate offered by the Faculty Development and Instructional Design Center.
+Yes, attendance at the Teaching Assistant Orientation is mandatory to receive the Graduate Teaching Certificate offered by the Faculty Development and Instructional Design Center.
 You will also have to attend 5 additional workshops offered by the Faculty Development and Instructional Design Center.
 Attending one day-long workshop can be substituted for two of the required five workshops.
 You can learn more about the Graduate Teaching Certificate here.

 It would be helpful to bring a pen and some paper or a small notebook to take notes.
 Also, since we have no control over the temperature of the room, you may want to bring a light jacket or sweater.

-There is no fee for attending TAO; the Faculty Development and Instructional Design Center offers TAO free of charge.
+There is no fee for attending the Teaching Assistant Orientation; the Faculty Development and Instructional Design Center offers the orientation free of charge.
 However, it is expensive to provide the food, materials, AV, and speakers’ needs, not to mention the time our staff devotes to planning and executing the program.
-The Center does not receive student fees or grants to fund TAO and other programs.
-Therefore, we would appreciate if those who register for TAO are not absent on the day of the program.
+The Center does not receive student fees or grants to fund the Teaching Assistant Orientation and other programs.
+Therefore, we would appreciate if those who register for the Teaching Assistant Orientation are not absent on the day of the program.
 If you know you will be unable to attend, please cancel by the deadline so that we may give opportunities for those on the waiting list to attend and/or reduce program expenses.

 No, our Center does not issue parking permits for attending the TA Orientation.
 You can park in the visitor pay lot located on Carroll Avenue for a fee for the day.
 Alternatively, you can purchase purchase the appropriate parking permit for the following academic year or semester from Campus Parking Services and use it to park in the parking deck located on Normal Road or any of the approved lots.
 For more information, visit the Campus Parking Services website here.

-If you have purchased a Yellow parking permit, the parking deck on Normal Road is the most convenient parking location since TAO is held in the Holmes Student Center.
+If you have purchased a Yellow parking permit, the parking deck on Normal Road is the most convenient parking location since the Teaching Assistant Orientation is held in the Holmes Student Center.
 If you do not have a parking permit, you can park in the visitor pay lot located on Carroll Avenue for a daily fee.
 Click here to view a map of all parking lots at NIU's DeKalb campus.
 For more information, visit the Campus Parking Services website here.

 In the morning, refreshments are provided which include coffee, orange juice, water, and a variety of breakfast pastries.
 Lunch is provided at the Blackhawk Cafeteria.
-If you register to attend TAO, you will receive a lunch ticket valid for a Black Plate Special and a fountain drink.
-The selections at the Blackhawk Cafeteria include hot entrees, a salad bar, and a taco bar.
-The menu changes on a daily basis and is available here.
+You will be able to select from a salad bar, a taco bar, and a variety of hot items.
+You can view the menu here.

-You may cancel your registration by completing the TAO cancellation form.
+You may cancel your registration by logging into the event registration system.
 Due to the expensive nature of the program and the large number of attendees, we would appreciate if you would notify us by the deadline listed on the TAO announcement.

-In the past, our Center scheduled TAO to occur after classes started.
+In the past, our Center scheduled the Teaching Assistant Orientation to occur after classes started.
 However, we received feedback from graduate assistants that it would be more convenient before the semester began.
-GAs found it difficult to attend TAO after classes started because of schedule conflicts.
-We also received feedback that they would like to have the information presented at TAO before they started teaching or providing teaching-related support.
-This is why our Center schedules the TAO during the week before classes start and between other programs we schedule for faculty.
+GAs found it difficult to attend the orientation after classes started because of schedule conflicts.
+We also received feedback that they would like to have the information presented at the Teaching Assistant Orientation before they started teaching or providing teaching-related support.
+This is why our Center schedules the orientation during the week before classes start and between other programs we schedule for faculty.

-Yes, TAO is relevant for all graduate assistants at NIU, including graders, tutors, research assistants, and staff assistants.
+Yes, the Teaching Assistant Orientation is relevant for all graduate assistants at NIU, including graders, tutors, research assistants, and staff assistants.
 The general sessions will provide valuable information about resources at NIU, and there is a breakout session in the afternoon specifically designed for non-teaching graduate assistants.

-The session topics are chosen based on input from academic departments, the Faculty Development Advisory Committee, and feedback from past participants of TAO.
+The session topics are chosen based on input from academic departments, the Faculty Development Advisory Committee, and feedback from past participants of the Teaching Assistant Orientation.
 The sessions cover general topics that faculty supervisors would like their graduate assistants to know, regardless of their responsibilities, including topics related to teaching, campus support services, and policies related to teaching and providing teaching-related support.

 The requirements of being a graduate assistant certainly differ by department, but the majority of the basic information graduate assistants need to be successful is the same, regardless of department or type of assistantship.
-TAO is designed to give all graduate assistants an overview of the requirements of being a GA; it is up to individual departments to communicate and train their graduate assistants on their own discipline-specific expectations.
+The Teaching Assistant Orientation is designed to give all graduate assistants an overview of the requirements of being a GA; it is up to individual departments to communicate and train their graduate assistants on their own discipline-specific expectations.
 Please check with your department for discipline-specific training for graduate assistants.

-Usually, 170 to 200 graduate assistants attend the TAO, and there is not a computing facility at NIU that seats that many users.
+Usually, 170 to 200 graduate assistants attend the Teaching Assistant Orientation, and there is not a computing facility at NIU that seats that many users.
 Along with computer stations, hands-on technology workshops also require more time (2 to 3 hours per session) and more support staff to help participants during such workshops.

-If you are interested in getting more assistance with technology, our Center offers a number of hands-on technology workshops throughout the semester (the current schedule is available here.
-The TAO sessions are about basic teaching principles and campus support services.
+If you are interested in getting more assistance with technology, our Center offers a number of hands-on technology workshops throughout the semester (the current schedule is available here).
+The Teaching Assistant Orientation sessions are about basic teaching principles and campus support services.

 Certificates of participation are awarded to all graduate assistants who participate in the entire day of programming.
 Attendance is expected and recorded at the afternoon breakout sessions.

-Certificates are mailed directly to your department, usually within a few weeks of TAO.
+Certificates are mailed directly to your department, usually within a few weeks of the Teaching Assistant Orientation.